Baraiyarhat

-Baroiyarhat is a town and paurashava (municipality) in Chittagong District of Chittagong Division.
+Baraiyarhat is a town and paurashava (municipality) in Chittagong District of Chittagong Division.

 Population

-The total population of Baryarhat town is 11,602 of which 5,983 are males and 5,619 are females.
-The ratio of males to females in the city is 106.
-The total number of households in the city is 2399.
+The total population of Baryarhat town is 11,327, of which 6,667 are males and 4,660 are females.
+The total number of households in the city is 2360.

-Geographical Data

-The city has an average elevation of 12 meters above sea level.

 Administration

-In 2000, Barairhat Municipality, a local government body (Municipality) was formed to provide municipal services and other facilities to the citizens of Baryarhat town, which is divided into 9 wards and 14 mahallas.
-2.12 Sq.
-Km The area of Baryarhat town is administered by Barairhat Municipality.
+In 2000, Barairhat Municipality, a local government body (municipality). was formed to provide municipal services and other facilities to the citizens of Baryarhat town, which is divided into 9 wards.
+The area of Baryarhat town is 2.12 sq. km.

-Education System
+Education

-The literacy rate of Baroiarhat town is 54.8 percent.
+The literacy rate in Baroiarhat town is 70 percent.